SmartDataAnalytics/RdfProcessingToolkit/README.md

 * [integrate](README-SI.md): This command is the most relevant one for day-to-day RDF processing.
 It features ad-hoc querying, transformation and updating of RDF datasets with support for SPARQL-extensions for ingesting CSV, XML and JSON.
 Also supports `jq`-compatible JSON output that allows for building bash pipes in a breeze.
 * [ngs](README-NGS.md): Processor for named graph streams (ngs) which enables processing for collections of named graphs in streaming fashion.
 Process huge datasets without running into memory issues.
 * [sbs](README-SBS.md): Processor for SPARQL binding streams (sbs) which enables processing of SPARQL result sets in streaming fashion.
 Most prominently for use in aggregating the output of a `ngs map` operation.
-* [rmltk] These are the (sub-)commands of our (R2)RML toolkit.
+* rmltk: These are the (sub-)commands of our (R2)RML toolkit.
 The full documentation is available [here](https://github.com/SmartDataAnalytics/r2rml-api-jena).
-* [sansa] These are the (sub-)commands of our Semantic Analysis Stack (Stack) - a Big Data RDF Processing Framework.
+* sansa: These are the (sub-)commands of our Semantic Analysis Stack (Stack) - a Big Data RDF Processing Framework.
 Features parallel execution of RML/SPARQL and TARQL (if the involved sources support it).

 **Check this [documentation](doc) for the supported SPARQL extensions with many examples**